 Scholarly Commons Citation

 Gostin, Lawrence O., "Socioeconomic Disparities in Health: A Symposium on the Relationships Between Poverty and Health" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1816.
+1816.